 - All material and screenshots submitted will only ever be used in positive ways that reflect well on the submitting organisations.

-To make sure you don’t miss out on your chance to win a trophy, add your name to the Awards list:
+To make sure you don’t miss out on your chance to win a trophy for next year, add your name to the Awards list:

 (We’ll only use these details to tell you when the Awards open, and to notify you before they close.)